04alexklink/JSNotesApp/README.md

 ```
 ## Technologies:

 This app was written in vanilla JS, with Jasmine as the testing framework.
+I've used some very mediocre CSS too!

 ## Structure